vtex-apps/render-runtime/docs/README.md

 ## useRuntime

-A React hook that provides some functions and variables that are useful when creating components.
+A React hook that provides runtime contextual variables and methods to help creating components.

 **Usage:**